Muadh-Adekunle-Monsuru/400L-Notes/CPS 413/Human Computer Interface.md

 4. Offer meaningful feedback, including helpful error messages.
 5. Allow users to easily undo their actions.
 6. Maintain a responsive system with appropriate response times.

+Computer vs Humans
+1. Computer is error free, humans are prone to error
+2. Computer is deterministic, humans can be irrational
+3. Computer is sequential, humans are random

+Technology supporting user interface
+1. Input device
+2. Output device
+3. High-speed processing
+4. Network